College of the Creatives Cabinet

 Why you should help, and what your contribution supports

-Full funding allows us to move from our current MDF prototype to a final design made out of hardwood and plastic.
-Funding will be used to pay for the parts/supplies, cabinet specific collateral, external lab/makerspace fees, 3rd party manufacturing/technician fees, design/engineering fees, artist/contributor honorariums, shipping, Kickstarter perks, and taxes associated with the production and fulfillment of the 20 cabinet limited edition run proposed in this campaign!
+Funding will be used to pay for the parts/supplies, cabinet specific collateral, external lab/makerspace fees, 3rd party manufacturing/technician fees, design/engineering fees, artist/contributor honorariums, shipping, Kickstarter perks, and taxes associated with the production and fulfillment of the 20 cabinet limited edition run proposed by this campaign!

 Thank you for your time and consideration, with your help we look forward to creating a movement that protects federally funded art and creative culture in America!